How important is it to show someone you love them? Very!

 The premise behind his book is that there are five love languages, five ways that people express and receive love.

-The languages are: Quality Time, Physical Touch, Words of Affirmation, Acts of Service and Giving of Gifts.
+The languages are Quality Time, Physical Touch, Words of Affirmation, Acts of Service and Giving of Gifts.

 For each person one of those things is the thing that makes them feel the most loved when they are done unto them.
-When a partner tries to love them using a different love language they don’t feel loved.
+When a partner tries to love them using a different love language, they don’t feel loved.

-My love language is Quality Time – I feel loved when someone is truly present with me, listening to me, focusing on me.
+My love language is Quality Time – I feel loved when someone is truly present with me, listening to me, and focusing on me.
 My ex-husbands’ love language was Physical Touch – he felt love when I was holding his hand, hugging him or, yep, that too.

 Unfortunately, the language that we spoke best with each other was Acts of Service – we did things for each other, like changing the oil in the car or going to the grocery store.
 Stuff got done but neither of us felt loved.